 Teaching Art And Design In Mixed-Age Classes

-Art tasks are very flexible also.
-I can teach virtually the same mark making lesson to Key Stage 1 as I do to Fine Art GCSE students because it is how the task is approached and achieved that matters.
-The starting points are often the same.
-The only time it does matter is when the complexity of the prior knowledge needed to do this new lesson is high or the subject matter unsuitable.
+Art tasks are usually very flexible.
+I can teach virtually the same mark-making lesson in Key Stage 1 Art & Design as I do to Lower Key Stage 2 or Upper Key Stage 2 or even Fine Art GCSE students because it is how the task is approached and achieved that matters.
+The starting points are often the same and can be used with pupils as young as Reception (EYFS).
+The only time it does matter is when the complexity of the prior knowledge needed to do this new lesson is high or the subject matter is unsuitable.
 So your lesson has to be pitched right, but the gap between two years is unlikely to be an issue.
-You can usually give year 4 work to year 3 for example, but you would need to ensure that any written handouts and presentations can be read at all levels.
+You can usually give year 4 work to year 3, for example, but you would need to ensure that any written handouts and presentations can be read at all levels.

 Often, ability in Art makes a mockery of year group and age anyway.
 Children nine years old regularly outperform adults in artistic ability, so I really wouldn’t worry too much about giving children the same piece of work in the two different year groups sitting in your class.
 What is likely to be different is the level of sophistication and skill of the outcome.
 A year is a long time in a child’s development, and a year 4 child born in September might be nearly two years older than a year 3 child born in August.
 Progression in Art occurs whether or not the teacher actually teaches anything because children grow and as they do so, their dexterity, grip strength and mental cognition improve.

-So if the task can be understood by everyone in the room and it is pitched at the right level of complexity it should be fine to teach it to two different year groups.
-But that is not all there is to differentiating in Art, because as we all know, the level of ability, the outcome and performance will be even greater than it is in a class of the same age.
-So what can we do to help support and extend learning in these circumstances?
+So, if the task can be understood by everyone in the room and is pitched at the right level of complexity, it should be fine to teach it to two different year groups.
+But that is not all there is to differentiating in Art because, as we all know, the level of ability, outcome and performance will be even greater than it is in a class of the same age.
+So, what can we do to help support and extend learning in these circumstances?

 How can we help support and extend learning in these circumstances?